kedro-org/kedro-viz/docs/customise_node_styling.md

 }
 ```

-### Status-based styling
+### Priority-based styling

-Use colors to indicate node status or importance:
+Use colors to indicate node importance:

 ```json
 {